thecoderush/Coinview/README.txt

         "50403.47000000" (usd)

-and then we have some other some other data here, so if you look at the documentation you can see, you have an event type.
+and then we have some other some other data here, so if you look at the documentation you can see, you have an event type, it's a trade ...

         Payload: